Canada's World Cup 2026 opener is scheduled for June 12 in Toronto.

 | Canada team context | Canada World Cup 2026 hub |

-Toronto combines several search intents in one page: Canada’s opening match, host city travel, matchday logistics, and ticket demand.
-That makes it useful for fans who are not ready for a full city guide but want a quick, reliable answer.
+Toronto combines several practical search intents in one page: Canada’s opening match, host city travel, matchday logistics, ticket demand, and legal viewing.
+That makes this page useful for fans who need the fast answer before moving into a full city or matchday planner.

-This page is updated whenever official kickoff details, local transport guidance, ticket rules, or fan-event plans change.
+This guide is updated whenever official kickoff details, local transport guidance, ticket rules, or fan-event plans change.

 What fans should check before booking